For every child, results

 Just as important, UNICEF stays and delivers.
 How we respond in crises lays the foundation for long-term development, just as how we work in non-crisis situations helps communities to weather future shocks.

-Nearly 3 million children
+Over 27 million children

 "UNICEF wanted us to be happy"